adxsdknet/AzSwaggerSpecsTestClone/specification/myrp1/resource-manager/readme.md

-# Azure NetApp Files
+# Azure myrp1 Files

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Azure NetApp Files.
+This is the AutoRest configuration file for Azure myrp1 Files.

 ---
 ## Getting Started
-To build the SDK for Azure NetApp Files, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for Azure myrp1 Files, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`